CharaChorder/CAD/README.md

 # CharaChorder CAD Repository

-Welcome to [CharaChorder's](https://www.charachorder.com/) official repository of CAD files.
+Welcome to [CharaChorder's](https://www.charachorder.com/) official CAD repository.
 This repository is designed to provide our community with access to various 3D models.
-Whether you're an engineer, designer, or hobbyist, we hope these files help you bring your ideas to life for all things related to CharaChorder!
+Whether you're an engineer, designer, or hobbyist, we hope these files help you bring your ideas to life!

 ## 🎨 Available Files

-This repository contains files mostly centered around the Master Forge.
-The intent of providing these files is so that you can build custom bolt-ons for your device to truly make it A Keyboard Built For You™.
-These files are available in a variety of formats that most CAD software should accept:
+Files are available in a variety of formats importable by most CAD and CAM software:
 - `.STEP`
 - `.STL`